World Fair Trade Tartan

 WFTO work in a very unique and positive way that has a positive impact to members, through trade not aid.

 Following the development and registration of the tartan, Tania received a call out of the blue from Eve Broadis, Director of Fair Trade Scotland, Scotland’s only WFTO GS member.
 How timely and the partnership was born with the first WFTO member, right here in Scotland.
-Following this discussion, Fair Trade Scotland said they would love to be involved with developing the tartan with WFTO GS members around the globe.
-Fair Trade Scotland have a long term relationship with Villageworks, WFTO GS members in Cambodia, so it was there the tartan headed, with Eve and with a few meters of the Scottish woven tartan and a colour code and design brief ….
+Following this discussion, Fair Trade Scotland said they would love to be involved with developing the tartan with their partnership with Villageworks, WFTO GS members in Cambodia.
+So it was there the tartan headed, with Eve and with a few meters of the Scottish woven tartan, a colour code and design brief ….

 In just over two months, Villageworks had created the first WFTO woven tartan, (First Weave) and proceeded to make into a beautiful product range of gifts

 Through the creation of the tartan, weaving groups are now not only benefiting from sales of their products but through up skilling as well.
 Villageworks normally operate using a three-baton loom, now the master weavers training weavers to the six-baton loom used to weave World Fair Trade Tartan..